peter158/vlc-vr/README.md

 # VLC-VR

-This is a movie player based on libvlc that can render to the Oculus Rift SDK on any platform supported by SDL2, OpenGL, and VLC.
+This is a movie player based on libvlc that can render to the Oculus Rift on any platform supported by SDL2, OpenGL, and VLC.
 It supports distortion rendering to planar, cylinder, and dome meshes and also renders side-by-side and over-under 3D formats.